 Squarespace built its name on beautiful templates.
 If you've seen a photographer's portfolio or a sleek restaurant site that made you think "that looks expensive," there's a good chance it was Squarespace.
 But looking good takes time to set up, and that's where these two products diverge.

 Squarespace is a template-based builder known for design quality.
 You pick a template, customize it section by section, add your content, and publish.
-The templates genuinely look great, especially for visual brands — photographers, artists, restaurants.
-Squarespace also has a decent blogging engine and e-commerce features.
-They've added some AI copywriting tools, but the core process is still manual.
+The templates look great, especially for visual brands — photographers, artists, restaurants.
+There's a decent blogging engine and e-commerce too, plus some AI copywriting tools, but the core process is still manual.
+Plans start at $16/month with annual billing; Business is $23/month and online stores start at $28/month.
+No free plan.

 With GetSite, you have a finished site in about a minute.
 Spend 15-30 minutes adjusting, and you're live.